-Decision Requirements Graph A graph of DRG elements (decisions, business knowledge

-Decision Requirements Level The more abstract level of modeling in DMN, consisting of a of conclusions or results (output entries) with a set of conditions (input entries).
+Decision Requirements Graph A graph of DRG elements (decisions, business knowledge of conclusions or results (output entries) with a set of conditions (input entries).

 DRG represented in one or more DRDs.

 Decision Rule In a decision table, a decision rule specifies associates a set exposing it as a service, which might be consumed (for example) by a task in a BPMN process model.